DSIN-INSA-Strasbourg/Hermes/plugins/attributes/ldapPasswordHash/README.md

 ## Configuration

-You can set up a facultative list of default hash types in plugin's settings.
+You can set up a facultative list of default hash types in plugin settings.
 This list will be used if hashtypes are not specified in filter arguments, otherwise the specified hashtypes will be used.

 ```yaml
 hermes: